dciets/dciets.github.io/writeups/_posts/2014-01-13-break-in-2014-reverse-track.markdown

 > If you want to have more fun, stop looking at assembly, and try to figure out what exactly the program wants.

-Well - I'm not going to listen to this during a CTF, in a *reversing* challenge, am I?
+Well - that is a weird request for a *reversing* challenge, isn't it?

-However, after looking at the code, I noticed the organizers added a couple of decoy decrypt functions, so I decided to run the program through gdb.
+After looking at the code, I noticed the organizers added a couple of decoy decrypt functions (about 5).
+Since I was too lazy to try them all, I decided to give it a spin through gdb.

-The program was waiting for some input on a socket.
+The program was waiting for some input on a socket, and seemed to loop a couple of times.
 I just skipped that whole part (sorry guys!).

-After some analysis, I found the right decrypt function and reused `Reverse 7`'s script to get the key `phoos_phoos_bumb`.
+After some analysis, I found the right decrypt function and reused `Reverse 6`'s script to get the key `phoos_phoos_bumb`.